A 13-month-old LlamaIndex bug re-embeds unchanged content

 wasted_usd/year = wasted_tokens/year × embedding_price_per_token

-Assumptions published so the reader can substitute their own.
-The embedding-price spread matters a lot: text-embedding-3-small is $0.02/M, text-embedding-3-large is $0.13/M, voyage-3-large is $0.18/M (verified against provider pricing, April 2026).
+The embedding-price spread matters: text-embedding-3-small is $0.02/M, text-embedding-3-large is $0.13/M, voyage-3-large is $0.18/M (verified against provider pricing, April 2026).
 The most expensive common choice is 9× the cheapest.

 Three scales, running the math for each.

-Small (startup / early SaaS RAG feature).
+Small (startup or early SaaS RAG feature).
 50,000 documents, 2% daily churn, 2,000 tokens/doc, daily re-indexing, text-embedding-3-small.

 - Wasted tokens/year: 730M